mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 24 April 2025

-- The average temperature today is 15.67˚C,
+- The average temperature today is 15.62˚C,
-- With highs of 16.58˚C and lows of 14.75˚C,
+- With highs of 16.5˚C and lows of 14.28˚C,
-- It may feel like 14.81˚C with scattered clouds
+- It may feel like 14.73˚C with few clouds
 - The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 58%
+- The pressure is 1022hPa and humidity is 57%
 - The sun will rise at 04:52 and set at 19:20

 <!-- weather_marker ends -->